AsharSiddique/Django-Ecommerce-WebApp/README.md

 # Django-Ecommerce-WebApp
-# This project is a customer side ecommerce web-app developed using django
+# A customer side ecommerce web-app developed using django